KajaMaria/Learning-Classes---Expanding-Ticket-class/README.md

 # Ticket Class

-## Project showing how classes make chaning program much easier
+## Project showing how classes make changing and developing or addapting program much easier